 Rogers InHealth provides facilitative leadership to the team.
 Patrick Corrigan PhD, an expert stigma researcher, is the lead academic consultant and evaluator for WISE.
 (See blog post) Participation in WISE is open to all and actively includes people with lived experience.

-Organizations Represented as of March 2013:
+Participant and Partner Organizations as of November 2013:

 - Care Connections (Waukesha County NAMI Support Group)